JamCoreModding/jamlib/README.md

 - `jamlib.dev.disable-eula-auto-agree`: Disable the EULA auto-agree in development environments.
 - `jamlib.dev.disable-offline-mode`: Disable using offline mode by default in development environments.
-- `jamlib.dev.session.uuid`: Set your username in development environments.
+- `jamlib.dev.session.uuid`: Set your UUID in development environments.
-- `jamlib.dev.session.skin`: Set your UUID in development environments.
+- `jamlib.dev.session.username`: Set your username in development environments.

 ## Links